Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-• If the input value is of INTEGER type, regardless of the value of digits, it will only return INTEGER type without retaining decimals.
+decimal places, default is 0. - If the input value is of INTEGER type, regardless of the value of

-• A negative digits indicates truncating decimals, rounding to the left of the decimal point digits places.
-If the number of places to the left of the decimal point is less than digits, it returns 0.
+places.
+If the number of places to the left of the decimal point is less thandigits

-• Since DECIMAL type is not currently supported, this function uses DOUBLE and FLOAT to represent results with decimals, but DOUBLE and FLOAT have a precision limit, making this function potentially meaningless when the number of digits is too high.
+, returns 0.- Since the DECIMAL type is not yet supported, this function will use DOUBLE and FLOAT to represent results containing decimals, but DOUBLE and FLOAT have precision limits, and using this function may be meaningless when there are too many digits.

-• Can only be used with regular columns, selection, or projection functions; cannot be used with aggregation functions.
+- Can only be used with regular columns, selection (Selection), projection (Projection) functions, and cannot be used with aggregation (Aggregation) functions.

 Example: